Tyga: 2011–2012: Careless World: Rise of the Last King

 Careless World: Rise of the Last King was his second studio album.
 The album was released on February 21, 2012, on Young Money Entertainment, Cash Money Records, and Universal Republic Records.
-Careless World: Rise of the Last King is a move to the rapping style he featured in the collaboration album We Are Young Money rather than the poppy dance element exemplified on his previous effort, No Introduction.
+It was a shift from the poppy dance sound exemplified on his previous effort, No Introduction, and geared towards the gangsta rap style first heard in his collaborative album with Young Money, We Are Young Money (2009).
 Tyga stated that the album shows he has grown up but still relates to the kids.
 In preparation for the album, Tyga released the mixtape #BitchImTheShit in December 2011.